-So what is the condition that this will not be crossing zero if this remains always positive, so that means I have to write KF MT + ω C must be greater than zero right, this is something I will have to write.
-Now what is the minima value of this where it might cross zero that means the minimum of this must also this is true for all T that means the minima of this must be also greater than zero.
+So what is the condition that this will not be crossing zero if this remains always positive so that means I have to write Kf mt+ $\omega$ c must be greater than 0 right this is something I will have to write now what is the minimum value of this where it might cross 0 that means the minimum of this must also this is true for all T that means the minimum of this must be also greater than 0 so minima let us say that is - or that is - mp let us say okay.

-So minima let us say that is minus or that is - MP let us say okay, so then I can write - KF into MP where MP is a positive number minus of that is the minimum plus ω C must be greater than 0 greater than or equal to or ω C must be greater than equal to KF into MP.
-So this is the condition I get what is KF into MP that is the frequency deviation we have talked about okay.
-So basically my carrier frequency must be bigger than frequency deviation this is something which always I will be doing.

-Because if the carrier frequency, because I know from Carson's formula that the bandwidth is more than 2 times of this deviation if my carrier is not even bigger than this particular thing there will be aliasing right, we are actually putting at the carrier ω C. Now the bandwidth is definitely bigger than my δ F twice of δ F right.
-So or $\delta \omega$ C if this is already bigger than my ω C then what will happen, this will come even beyond zero and there will be a liasing.
+So then I can write - Kf x mp where mp is a positive number - of that is the minimum $+\omega c$ must be $> 0 \ge or \omega C$ must be $\ge to$ Kf into mp so this is the condition I get what is Kf into mp that is the frequency deviation we have talked about okay so basically my carrier frequency must be bigger than frequency deviation this is something which always I will be doing because if the carrier frequency because I know from Carson's formula that the bandwidth is more than 2 times of this deviation if my carrier is not even bigger than this particular thing there will be a FM right.

-So definitely I whenever I do FM I will make sure my ω C is bigger than that Δ F at least at it has to be bigger than Δ F + B according to Carson's formula right.
-So it has to be done if that is being always done so this condition will always be there that is prevalent we know that this will be happening if that is the case I know that the envelope will always remain above zero it will not have any zero crossing.
+We are actually putting at the carrier $\omega c$ now the bandwidth is definitely bigger than my $\nabla f$ twice of $\nabla f$ right so or $\nabla \omega c$ if this is already bigger than my $\omega c$ then what will happen this will come even beyond zero and there will be FM so definitely I whenever I do FM I will make sure my $\omega c$ is bigger than that $\nabla f$ at least at it has to be bigger than $\nabla f + B$ according to Carson's formula right so it has to be done if that is being always done so this condition will always be there that is prevalent we know that this will be happening.

-So I actually this is guaranteed that I will never have to cross zero, so if I just take the envelope I will get my signal back.
-So that makes the FM demodulation pretty simple all you have to do you have to pass it through our ideal differentiator followed by a simple envelope detector the one we have designed for a mo δ demodulation.
-So this is what happens and you know that it is guaranteed as long as you make sure that the FM modulated signal that you generate that is not creating aliasing that means ω C is bigger than at least that $\delta \omega$.
+If that is the case I know that the envelope will always remain above 0 it will not have any 0 crossing so I will actually this is guaranteed that I will never have to cross 0 so if I just detect the envelope I will get my signal back so that makes the FM demodulation pretty simple all you have to do you have to pass it through ideal differentiator followed by a simple envelope detector the one we have designed for a modulation demodulation.

-You are pretty sure that your envelope will be above always and if you just track the envelope you get your message signal back.
-So tracking the envelope will give you ω C + KF into MT this term will be gone because you are just tracking the envelope that sinusoidal variation will be gone.
+So this is what happens and you know that it is guaranteed as long as you make sure that the FM modulated signal that you generate that is not creating aliasing that means $\omega c$ is bigger than at least that $\nabla \omega$ you are pretty sure that your envelope will be above always and if you just track the envelope you will get your message signal back.
+So tracking the envelope will give you $\omega c$ +Kf x mt this term will be gone because you are just tracking the envelope that sinusoidal variation will be gone.